evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ## User interface and control

-The VinFast VF8 Plus has a single screen.
+The VinFast VF8 Eco has a single screen.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
 The touch screen on the dashboard's center is 15.6 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.

-{{< sitefiguresized thumb="models/vinfast/vf8/vf8_plus/screens_1_st.jpg" title="VinFast VF8 Plus" width="2960" height="1232"  >}}
+{{< sitefiguresized thumb="models/vinfast/vf8/vf8_eco/screens_1_st.jpg" title="VinFast VF8 Eco" width="2960" height="1232"  >}}

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.

 ## Infotainment

-One type of sound system is available for the VinFast VF8 Plus.
+One type of sound system is available for the VinFast VF8 Eco.
 With the , you get 11 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the VinFast VF8 Plus supports Android Auto and Apple CarPlay.
+Furthermore, the VinFast VF8 Eco supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 1 USB-C connections as standard.
 The model has 4 USB-A connections as standard.
 ## Lights